dk14/wolfram-mega/docs/dsl.md

 ```

-> Auction can invalidate pre-bids if their wallet does not receive money (after timeout), mafia is optional here but can improve efficiency.
+> Auction can invalidate pre-bids with "proof of empty-pockets" (after timeout).
+Mafia is optional here but can improve efficiency.

 > For goods delivery: auction can simply put security deposit instead of using mafia, but those are not always available.
 If there is no trusted oracle to check delivery - then MAD on the receiving wallet of the auction (distinct wallet per participant) plus MAD security deposit from auction.